 I could give more examples of Tom's absurdity but I think you get the point.
 If you have any questions about any of the false information Tom has posted about me be sure to contact me at my e-mail address for clarification.
 Tom has a very low opinion of the public and doesn't believe you are smart enough to discover his fraud.

 The aging low-level mobster is getting sloppy with his lies.
 It's a sign of desperation.
-We can use his lies about me to prove what a fraud he is.
 Tom has also impersonated me by writing under my name (one of the past charges against him is identity theft by way of copyright infringement - remember, he stole part of Rocky Scarfone's life story for which he paid money to settle with Scarfone).
 Tom is a cowardly demented creep who is on a road that will lead him straight into the lake of fire where all liars and thieves will spend eternity.

 Tom has falsely accused me of defamation when he is the one who has slandered me (the ultimate hypocrite).
 Tom and his attorney know they don't have a case against me.
 They were hoping to scare me into removing my web pages (underestimating my intelligence and resolve).
 So why would this attorney have an interest in helping Tom?
 Is he a fan of Tom's "ministry" or is there another reason?
 We need to ask ourselves this: Who besides Tom Papania and his supporters would have an interest in making my web pages vanish?
 Who has a history of concealing the truth?
 The website of Tom's attorney, D. Kent Shelton, provides us with the answer.
-Visit the Links page of this attorney's website and see what organizations are promoted.
+Visit the archive of the Links page of this attorney's website to see what organizations he has promoted.

 "There's gonna be some world-shakin'!"
 (Cool Hand Luke)

 I was never sued.